 6. SnapChat

 It seems like Snapchat has been around forever, but it launched just over a decade ago.
-In 2010, it was just a new social media platform hoping to strike a deal with a capital partner.
-The company had a great concept, a cult-like following, and clear feature differentiation.
-While all those things led to its domination as a social network, the pitch deck helped tremendously.
+In 2010, it was just a new social media platform hoping to find its first capital partner.
+The company had a great concept, a cult-like following, and clear competitive advantages.
+The company had many positives, but the team still needed a stand-out pitch deck to capture investor attention.

 About Snapchat’s Startup Pitch Deck

 The Snapchat pitch deck sacrifices a title slide to get right to the value proposition.
-Its deck starts with a bold and confident statement, “Snapchat is the best way to reach 13 to 34-year-olds.”
+It opens with a bold and confident statement, “Snapchat is the best way to reach 13 to 34-year-olds.”
 This statement immediately draws advertisers’ attention – especially those targeting young millennials.
-The risk of grabbing viewers’ attention with this approach is that after making the statement, you must prove it.
+The risk of grabbing viewers’ attention with this approach is that after making the statement, the next slides must prove it.

-Snapchat immediately validates its opening statement on the next slide with a message that encompasses its saturation among its stated age group.
+Snapchat validates its opening statement on the following slide.
+The team added a message that explains its penetration level for its targeted audience.
 The slide reads, “More than 60% of 13 to 34-year-old smartphone users are Snapchatters.”
 Then, it follows up with another intense metric – “2+ billion video views every day on Snapchat.”

-What can you take away from Snapchat’s pitch deck?
-First, leave all the fluff behind.
-Instead, include strong statements that captivate your audience, but back those statements with accurate data and actual metrics.
+There are several lessons you can take away from Snapchat’s pitch deck.
+First, eliminate the fluff and focus on meaningful statements.
+Fill your deck with strong statements that captivate your audience and back those statements with accurate data and actual metrics.

 The Sales Deck Impact